denali-js/core/docs/guides/application/actions.md

 }
 ```

-This object is the return value of the Parser that was used to parse the
+This object passed to your `respond()` method is actually the return value of
+the Parser that was used to parse the incoming request.
+The properties show
-incoming request.
-Parsers should return at least the above properties, but may
+in the example above are the convetional ones to include, but Parsers may add
-add additional fields as well.
-For example, the JSON-API parser adds a
+additional fields as well.
+For example, the JSON-API parser adds a `included`
-`included` property containing any sideloaded records sent with the primary data
+property containing any sideloaded records sent with the primary data in the
-in the request body.
+request body.

 ## Filters

 Actions also support the concept of before and after filters.
 These are methods
 that run before or after your responder method.
 Before filters also have the
 ability to render a response and abort the rest of the action handling (i.e.
 skip subsequent before filters and the responder).
+After filters do not have this ability.

-To add a filter, simply add the method name to the static `before` or `after` array on your
+To add a filter, simply add the method name to the static `before` or `after`
- Action:
+array on your Action:

 ```js
 class CreatePurchase extends Action {